lucas-jorge/desafioCapyba/README.md

 ## Legal Information Endpoint (Bonus Feature)

-An endpoint is available to retrieve links to the Terms of Service and Privacy Policy documents
+An endpoint is available to retrieve links to the Terms of Service and Privacy Policy documents:

 - **URL**: `/api/legal/`
 - **Method**: GET